sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 - Press "Save & Reboot"
 - Then go to the "Configuration" tab in the iNav Configurator
 - Enable GPS
-- Set the "Protocol" to UBLOX
+- Set the "Protocol" to UBLOX7
 - Set the "Ground Assistance Type" to "Auto Detect"
-- set CW270FLIP
+- set CW270FLIP for the M8N and CW0FLIP for newer models of the BN-880
 - Press "Set & Reboot"
  You can confirm the GPS unit is working by going to the GPS tab in the iNav Configurator and if it is working you will see the "Total Messages" count on the left incrementing in numbers.